-Our past projects were focused on embedded systems, controls, dynamics and modeling.
-Faculty, students, and research staff from various backgrounds such as mechanical engineering, electrical engineering, biomedical engineering, computer science, psychology and human development participate in the research projects of RASL.
+Faculty, students, and research staff from various backgrounds such as mechanical engineering, electrical engineering, biomedical engineering, computer science, psychology and human development, nursing and medical school participate in the research projects of RASL.
 Although this is primarily a graduate research lab, we encourage and provide research experience to both undergraduate and high school students.

 Please take a look at our website and send any comments and questions to: